SJTU-DMTai/Awesome-graph-based-ann/README.md

 2. FreshDiskANN: A Fast and Accurate Graph-Based ANN Index for Streaming Similarity Search
 3. Fast k-NN Graph Construction by GPU based NN-Descent

+## 8. efficient query

+1. iQAN: Fast and Accurate Vector Search with Efficient Intra-Query Parallelism on Multi-Core Architectures